CQCL/hugr/specification/hugr.md

     parent(n<sub>1</sub>) \!= parent<sup>i-1</sup>(n<sub>2</sub>).
 (The
     i\>1 allows the node to target an arbitrarily-deep descendant of the dominated block, similar to an Ext edge.)

+Specifically, these rules allow for edges where in a given execution of the HUGR the source of the edge executes once, but the target may execute \>=0 times.

 <img src="attachments/2647818241/2647818338.png" width="768px">